 If your body reacts badly to bruising or bruises easily, you should look for the thickest and longest barbell pad possible to distribute the weight of the barbell as much as possible.

 In that case, the J Bryant Fitness Barbell Pads are your way to go.
-This pad is 2.1 inches thick, making it one of the thickest in the market.
+This pad is 2.1 inches thick, making it one of the thickest on the market.

-The company offers the pad in both 15.7 and 11.8, so you can choose the one most suitable for you.
+The company offers the pad in both 15.7 and 11.8, so you can choose the most suitable one.
 However, I recommend that you go for the longer one in that case.